 Select whether to exclude custom groups or computers and select the groups/computers and move it to the Excluded list.

-This feature is supported only for customers, who use Desktop Central version (10.0.192) or above.
+This feature is supported only for customers, who use Endpoint Central version (10.0.192) or above.

-From the agent tray icon, users can find the list of prohibited software in their network and choose to rise requests to use specific prohibited software based on their needs.
+From the agent tray icon, end-users can find the list of prohibited software in their network and choose to rise requests to use specific prohibited software based on their needs.

-These requests can be handled from Desktop Central web console -> Inventory -> Prohibit Software -> User Requests.
+These requests can be handled from the product's web console -> Inventory -> Prohibit Software -> User Requests.

-If you have integrated Desktop Central with ServiceDesk Plus (Version 9203 or above),
+If you have integrated Endpoint Central with ServiceDesk Plus (Version 9203 or above),

 The requests to use prohibited software can be resolved only from ServiceDesk Plus console.
 Know how to resolve requests in ServiceDesk Plus here.